University studies for secondary school students

 Who can early students turn to with their questions?

 The subjects are responsible for the organisation and content of the courses.
-If you have any questions about courses (dates, content, literature, etc.) or examinations, it is therefore advisable to contact the lecturer directly.
-Contact can be made in person (please note office hours!), by telephone or by email (please use the university email address).
+If you have any questions regarding courses (dates, content, reading lists, etc.) or examinations, it is therefore advisable to contact the lecturer directly.
+You can do so in person (please note office hours!), by telephone or by email (please use your university email address).